aaeoeea/odin-recipes/README.md

 # odin-recipes
-Basic Recipe Website
+This sets up a basic recipe website.

-This is my first odin project to explore and demonstrate how to use common HTML tags in building a website.
+First attempt making a webpage to explore use of common HTML tags and elements.